AkashDGupta/Adeepts_Learning_Kit/README.md

 4) Cablings and Connections:

- RF Scanner could be connected to the
+ RF Scanner could be connected to the Rpi using the cablings as shown in RFID.docx.

 5) Initialising the RFID Scanner

-RFID Scanner could be stat
+RFID Scanner could be started by executing below command.

+$ sudo python Read.py

+Now RFID scanner is activated and as soon as a RFID reader card/ring is brought in it's proximity the ID number will be sent to the Raspberry Pi terminal.